swetha4444/ML-and-DL-algorithms-from-scratch/README.md

 # ML-and-DL-algorithms-from-scratch
-Machine Learning and Deep Learning  algorithm implementations from only using vanilla python and numpy library.
+Machine Learning and Deep Learning  algorithm implementations from using vanilla python.

 ## Gradient Descend
 Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.